Imprints of primordial magnetic fields in gravitational collapse during early structure formation: DNS results

-In the top panel of Fig.~\ref{fig_growth_t}, different theoretical predictions for the dynamo growth rate are presented: Kolmogorov turbulence where $\gamma=\gamma_{1/3} = 0.03\, \Rey^{1/2}$\footnote{Technically, in the limit of small Prandtl numbers, $\gamma$ depends on the magnetic Reynolds number $\Rm$.
-However, we consider $\Pm=1$ where $\Rey=\Rm$.}, and turbulence produced by solenoidal forcing \citep{FederrathEtAl2010} where $\gamma=\gamma_{0.43} = 0.019 \,\Rey^{0.4}$, and Burgers turbulence where $\gamma=\gamma_{1/2} = 0.005\, \Rey^{1/3}$.
+In the top panel of Fig.~\ref{fig_growth_t}, different theoretical predictions\footnote{Technically, in the limit of small Prandtl numbers, $\gamma$ depends on the magnetic Reynolds number $\Rm$.
+However, we consider $\Pm=1$ where $\Rey=\Rm$.} for the dynamo growth rate are presented: Kolmogorov turbulence where $\gamma=\gamma_{1/3} = 0.03\, \Rey^{1/2}$, and turbulence produced by solenoidal forcing \citep{FederrathEtAl2010} where $\gamma=\gamma_{0.43} = 0.019 \,\Rey^{0.4}$, and Burgers turbulence where $\gamma=\gamma_{1/2} = 0.005\, \Rey^{1/3}$\footnote{The indices in $\gamma$ correspond to the scaling of the velocity fluctuations $u_\ell$ with scales $\ell$.
+In Kolmogorov turbulence, $u_\ell \propto \ell^{1/3}$, while in Burgers turbulence $u_\ell \propto \ell^{1/2}$; see e.g.,~ \citet{SchoberEtAl2012}.}.
 All of these inverse growth rates, $\gamma_{1/3}^{-1}$, $\gamma_{0.43}^{-1}$ and $\gamma_{1/2}^{-1}$ are larger than the free-fall time $t_\mathrm{ff}$ during the entire time simulated in Run H2b.
 With this and the fact that the Reynolds number is above the critical one (see Fig.~\ref{fig_ts_collapse}), a dynamo could be possible but slower than the amplification of the magnetic field via gravitational collapse.

 The measured inverse growth rate of $B_\mathrm{rms}$, $\gamma_\mathrm{DNS}^{-1}$, is also presented in the top panel of Fig.~\ref{fig_growth_t}.
 As the simulation is set up with initial velocity fluctuations that initially decay, $\gamma_\mathrm{DNS}^{-1}$ increases until, at $t/t_\mathrm{ff,0}\approx 2$, the gravitational collapse produces more turbulence, and the time scale of the small-scale dynamo decreases again.
 Note that $t/t_\mathrm{ff,0}\approx 2$ coincides with the moment when $U_\mathrm{rms}$ starts to increase; see the middle panel of Fig.~\ref{fig_ts_collapse}.
 With the kinetic energy spectrum $E_\mathrm{K}$ maintaining a Kolmogorov-like scaling $\propto k^{-5/3}$ throughout the simulation (see Fig.~\ref{fig_spec_compact}), the comparison with $\gamma_{1/3}^{-1}$ seems appropriate.
 However, at late times, we expect more and more compressive modes, as turbulence is driven through the gravitational collapse.
 Overall, $\gamma_\mathrm{DNS}$ agrees best with $\gamma_{0.43}$ obtained from Kazantsev theory with the characteristics of a velocity field found in simulations of solenoidal forcing.